SamR1/python-twootfeed/README.md

     copy/paste the Twitter API key values in **config.yml.example** ('_consumerKey_' and '_consumerSecret_')
     - for **Mastodon** : see [Python wrapper for the Mastodon API](https://mastodonpy.readthedocs.io/)
       - Generate the client and user credentials manually via the [Mastodon client](https://mastodonpy.readthedocs.io/en/latest/#app-registration-and-user-authentication)
+        - note that using an instance other than https://mastodon.social requires adding `api_base_url` to most method calls.
         - the file names for **client_id** and **access_token_file** go in the mastodon section of **config.yml**
       - Or use the included script (`python3 create_mastodon_client.py`) which will register your app and prompt you to log in, creating the credential files for you.

 - Start the server
 ```bash